COVID-19 Impact Long Term Care Program

 How to Submit an Appeal:

-Applicants will then have only until December 3, 2021 at 4:00 pm to contest the determination and submit an appeal.
+Applicants will only have until December 3, 2021, at 4:00 pm to contest determinations relative to a LTC COVID-19 2021 Increased Costs Award and submit an appeal.

 Reasons to contest eligibility and/or award determinations are limited to the following: